kristengolemb/BabysittingKata/README.md

 I want to calculate my nightly charge

 Notes:
-Bed time is not specified, so I will leave it up to the babysitter (honor system!).
+Bed time will be hardcoded as 8pm.